segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ## Enabling Enhanced E-Commerce tracking

-Segment supports Google Analytics Enhanced E-Commerce tracking across both our client-side (analytics.js, android-analytics, ios-analytics) and server-side destinations.
+Segment supports Google Analytics Enhanced E-Commerce tracking across both our device-mode (Analytics.js, Analytics-android, Analytics-ios) and cloud-mode sources.
 Enhanced Ecommerce allows you to combine impression data, product data, promotion data, and action data.
 This is required for product-scoped custom dimensions.

-To get started, enable enhanced ecommerce and use the standard [Ecommerce tracking spec](/docs/connections/spec/ecommerce/v2/), and Segment records the data to Google Analytics formatted using their enhanced ecommerce API.
+To get started, enable enhanced ecommerce in Google Analytics and use the standard [Ecommerce tracking spec](/docs/connections/spec/ecommerce/v2/), and Segment records the data to Google Analytics formatted using their enhanced ecommerce API.

-Before you begin, enable Ecommerce tracking for the view you want to track transactions to.
+Before you begin, enable Ecommerce tracking for the view you want to track transactions in.
 You can do this in Google Analytics by navigating to **Admin > View Settings** and switching the **Ecommerce Settings** switch to ON.

 Next, go to your Google Analytics destination settings in the Segment App, and enable **Enhanced Ecommerce**.